UNCLASSIFIED (U)

 (3) (U) Orders from the U.S. Government (civilian or military) showing the time outside the U.S. was on official government business.

-(U) These individuals should be encouraged to consult their air carrier prior to paying for Form I-131-A.
+(U) These individuals should be encouraged to consult their air carrier before paying for Form I-131-A.

 e.
-(U) If posts find local carriers that do not accept an expired Form I-551 as a valid travel document to the United States, please encourage the carrier to work with CBP liaisons to clarify the requirements.
+(U) If you find local carriers that do not accept an expired Form I-551 as a valid travel document to the United States, encourage the carrier to work with CBP liaisons to clarify the requirements.

 9 FAM 202.2-5(B) (U) Your Role